adamsch60/Mygame/README.md

 ### Player Interface

 The player's health and score are displayed in the top left corner of the screen.
-Press the <kbd>P<kbd> key to pause the game.
+Press the <kbd>P</kbd> key to pause the game.
 In the pause screen, only the player's ship is visible to prevent exploiting the pause function.
 Press any key to resume the game.

 ## Enemies